boeyjunhui/web-based-food-ordering-system/README.md

 # Online Food Ordering System
-The MyFoodWeyh online food ordering system is a web application developed using HTML, CSS, JavaScript, PHP, and MySQL.
+The MyFoodWeyh Online Food Ordering System is a web application developed using HTML, CSS, JavaScript, PHP, and MySQL.

 <br>